General Biology Series 2 of 4: Cells, Genetics, and Evolution$240

 About this course

-This is the second class in a series of four that will cover a full year of middle school (Level 1) or high school (Level 2) biology and is only offered in September each year.
+This is the second class in a series of four that will cover a full year of upper middle school (Level 1) or high school (Level 2) biology and is only offered in September each year.
 While it is not required, it is highly recommended that you take these classes in order, as later series refer back to information we’ve learned in earlier series.
 The other courses are as follows:

 General Biology: Series 1 of 4- Chemistry and Ecology